 Figure 5b: Theta (elbow joint) CAM table

-This is shown in figures 5a and 5b.
-We generate 50 XY points comprising a straight line with equidistant points from the start location to the end location.
+This is shown in Figures 5a and 5b.
+We generate 100 XY points comprising a straight line with equidistant points from the start location to the end location.
 We then run each of these XY points through the inverse kinematic equations (eq.
-6 and 7), to generate the corresponding Phi and Theta points for each index value 1 through 50, and we load them into translation tables, one for the Phi axis and one for the Theta axis.
+6 and 7), to generate the corresponding Phi and Theta points for each index value 1 through 100, and we load them into translation tables, one for the Phi axis and one for the Theta axis.

 Figure 5c: Translation table command input velocity reference

 By loading this third velocity regulator axis with trapezoidal or s-curve velocity profiles, we will regulate the speed of the complex Phi, Theta SCARA arm path.
 We can even stop, reverse directions, or change the velocity on-the-fly if we want.
-Whatever position data stream is output by this velocity regulator axis, will become the 'master' position command to the tracking Phi and Theta axes.
+Whatever position data stream is output by this velocity regulator axis, will become the index used for the Phi and Theta translation tables.
 And they will faithfully track the input position, staying in the correct kinematic relationship to each other.